DTM9025/LE-Launcher/README.md

 Due to this, this program only works for Windows 7 and up.
 In addition, the release binaries only work for 32bit executables.

+However, the code here should still compile in earlier versions up to `.NET Framework 4.0`.
+That version is end-of-life, but if needed you can simply edit the project to use `.NET Framework 4.0` as in the original Locale Emulator program.

 ## Example Usage

 Let's say you have a 32-bit game that you are translating.
 However, for some weird reason it doesn't work unless you are in